 The stuff under your feet matters more than you might think when it comes to your new business.
-Aesthetic appeal, physical longevity, and customer impressions of your new building’s interior all hinge on picking the right flooring, and so does your overall satisfaction with your purchase.
+Aesthetic appeal, physical longevity, and customer impressions of your new building’s interior impact the choices you make when it comes to flooring.

 Unfortunately, the world of flooring can be a bit complex, so Miller Architects & Builders, your Saint Cloud commercial construction pros, are here to discuss a few of your options.

 Here are a few questions that might help you narrow them down!

 Of course, all businesses want their builds to look nice, both in terms of architectural design and maintenance.
 That’s a given.
 We’re simply asking if the appearance of your facility indoors is going to matter in the eyes of the customer, since this affects which kind of flooring you’ll need in order to put your best foot forward.

 Businesses that actively serve customers on campus might consider a more traditionally appealing flooring, such as hardwood or carpet.
 Functionality, on the other hand, is the primary concern in businesses that don’t actively and physically work with clientele.